 Water–Stay hydrated!!
 The number one reason guests get fatigued, sick or light-headed in the park is usually because of dehydration.
 If you are thirsty, you are already dehydrated.
 Walt Disney World has drink carts and drinking fountains everywhere.
 You can carry a water bottle into the parks with you.
 Disney does allow you to walk up to every quick service restaurant and ask for a cup of water for free.
 The kids may say they are fine, but keep a close eye on their water intake and reinforce drinking water.
 Depending on the temperatures and activity, they will need more water than other normal times.

 Lots of People–Just because you chose a time to go to Walt Disney World that is considered to be slow does not mean there are no crowds.
 It just means there are less sardines in the can.
 There are no slow times anymore.
 There are less crowded times.
 Prepare for the worst and hope for the best.
 There are tons of people everywhere.
 There is a line for everything.
-There are only a handful of times we went on a ride with no wait.
+There are only a handful of times we went on an attraction with no wait.
 That is just because Disney is that good at keeping things moving.
 Lines at Disney can be like the grocery store.
 No one at the checkout counter and then BAM!
 You have long lines all at once and they do not die down for hours or at all, because there are more and more people coming into the parks and making their rounds at their favorite attractions.
 If it gets too hectic with too many people, leave that park and go to another park (if you have park hopper).
 Above all, patience is key.
 Like I said earlier, prepare for the worst and hope for the best.
 You will be relieved and pleasantly surprised when you see a wait time of 15-30 minutes at a ride.
 You will come to realize that those wait times are short!!